americanthinker/dash-app-ceo-dashboard/README.md

 - Daft Punk + Caffeine = ANYTHING is possible
 - Read the docs, first, and then again after you have a better understanding.
 - Leverage the knowledge/skillsets of those in your network to blast through sticking points.
-- Sometimes, but certainly not always, the answer is as simple as a REST API call backed by a cron job, vs. newfangled, multifeatured software.
+- Sometimes, but certainly not always, the best answer is as simple as a REST API call, backed by a cron job, vs. newfangled, multifeatured software.
-- User feedback is critical throughout the Dev process, otherwise your just a guy with beer goggles on who's fallen in love with the product.
+- User feedback is critical throughout the Dev process, otherwise you're just a guy wearing beer goggles who's fallen in love with the product.
 - Persistence wins the day - always.
 <br></br>
 <br></br>